s2t2/sbsim/README.md

    cd ../..
    ```

-6. Currently simulation videos are configured to be stored in "simulator/videos"
+6. By default, simulation videos are stored in the "simulator/videos" directory
-   directory.
-If you would like to customize the directory where simulation
+   (which is ignored from version control).
+If you would like to customize this
+   location, use the `SIM_VIDEOS_DIRPATH` environment variable.
+You can pass
-   videos will be stored, create a local ".env" file and set your desired value
+   this environment variable at runtime, or create a local ".env" file and set
-   of the `SIM_VIDEOS_DIRPATH` environment variable.
-For example:
+   your desired value there:

    ```bash
    # this is the ".env" file: